Sporiff/resume-markdown/markdown/resume.md

 * Identifying bugs, communicating fixes to customers, arranging upgrades

-* Actively engaged in identifying new tooling for all areas of the company's working, including communication, documentation, and project management
+* Actively engaging in identifying new tooling for all areas of the company's working, including communication, documentation, and project management

 **Applications Manager: Exeter College 2017 - 2018**